228th Rifle Division: Nikopol-Krivoi Rog Offensive

 During December the 228th became part of 57th Rifle Corps, still in 37th Army.
 In January 1944 the Army came under command of 3rd Ukrainian Front.
 The Front's first effort to renew the drive on Kryvyi Rih began on January 10, led mainly by 46th Army, but made only modest gains at considerable cost and was halted on the 16th.
 The offensive was renewed on January 30 after a powerful artillery preparation against the positions of the German XXX Army Corps on the same sector of the line, but this was met with a counter-barrage that disrupted the attack.
 A new effort the next day, backed by even heavier artillery and air support, made progress but still did not penetrate the German line.

-On February 1 the XXX Corps line was pierced in several places and by nightfall the Soviet forces had torn a 9km-wide gap in the line west of the Bazavluk River.
+On February 1 the XXX Corps line was pierced in several places and by nightfall the Soviet forces had torn a 9 km-wide gap in the line west of the Bazavluk River.
 During the next two days German 6th Army tried to avoid encirclement by slogging through the mud to the Kamianka River line, which was already compromised by the Soviet advance.
 Forward detachments of 8th Guards Army reached Apostolove on the 4th and over the next few days 46th Army began to attempt a sweep westward to envelop Kryvyi Rih from the south.
 The dispersion of the Front's forces, combined with German reserves produced by the evacuation of the Nikopol bridgehead east of the Dniepr and indecision on the part of the German high command, produced "a peculiar sort of semiparalysis" on this part of the front during the second half of the month.
 Finally, on February 21 elements of the 46th and 37th Armies broke into the outer defenses of Kryvyi Rih.
 To avoid costly street fighting 6th Army was withdrawn west of the city, which was liberated the next day.